mypdns/adblocker-rules/README.md

 --------------------
 Howto? [block whitlisted spyware](https://github.com/easylist/easylist/issues/4529)

-@DandelionSprout have written this: [](https://github.com/DandelionSprout/adfilt/blob/master/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md#blocking) but a few axamples would be greate
+@DandelionSprout have written this: [](https://github.com/DandelionSprout/adfilt/blob/master/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md#blocking) but a few examples would be greate

 * `$badfilter`: Deactivates a resource-blocking entry, even if it is present in another list.